 Unlike other police games, Sherlock Holmes focuses on the humanity of its suspects: you profile everyone you meet, draw conclusions about their lives and possible motives, and then decide which of them is guilty, and whether they should hang or be helped into exile.
 You will spend more time hunting down opportunists and innocents caught in the crossfire than dastardly crooks and fiendish murderers.

-Sherlock Holmes: Crimes and Punishments also boasts a diverse set of cases, ranging from whodunnits adapted from Conan Doyle’s novels to vanishing trains and bungled burglaries.
+Like the best adventure games, Sherlock Holmes: Crimes and Punishments also boasts a diverse set of cases, ranging from whodunnits adapted from Conan Doyle’s novels to vanishing trains and bungled burglaries.
 Every case and set of suspects are distinct, ensuring repeated processes like interviewing suspects, searching for clues, and conducting experiments always feel fresh.

 Sleeping Dogs is one of those police games in which you shoot first and ask questions later.
 Playing as undercover cop Wei Shen, danger is everywhere: the Sun On Yee triad you are bringing down from the inside, their Jade Gang rivals, and even the city’s police.
 Fortunately, then, Wei Shen is a very talented protagonist, excelling at shooting, high-speed car chases, shooting from a moving vehicle, parkour, martial arts, and grating bad guy faces with air conditioner units.